SAE Foundation Recognizes Ford Motor Company’s Alison Bazil for Advancing STEM Education and Career Opportunities for Women and Girls

-“According the Society of Women Engineers only 13 percent of the engineers in the U.S. workforce are women, and 38 percent of bachelor’s degrees are awarded to women in the fields of engineering and computer science,” said Lori Gatmaitan, SAE Foundation Director.
-“We are grateful to have role models like Alison representing our foundation through initiatives that advance STEM education and engineering career opportunism for women and girls.”
+“According the Society of Women Engineers, only 13 percent of the engineers in the U.S. workforce are women, and only 38 percent of bachelor’s degrees are awarded to women in the fields of engineering and computer science,” said Lori Gatmaitan, SAE Foundation Director.
+“We are grateful to have role models like Alison representing our Foundation through initiatives that advance STEM education and engineering career opportunities for women and girls.”

-For more than three decades, Bazil has worked to ensure that young girls are exposed to the field of engineering and that they see experienced practicing engineers who are women.
-Understanding the importance of role models, she said that doctors, lawyers and scientists are frequently featured on television, but engineers are rarely highlighted.
+For more than three decades, Bazil has worked to ensure that young girls are exposed to the field of engineering and that they see experienced practicing engineers who are female – something they aren’t often exposed to otherwise.

 In addition to these roles, Bazil is the lead recruiter for the Society of Women Engineers (SWE) recruiting team as well as a leader of the Women in Product Development employee resource group.
-Active in the SWE-Detroit professional section, Bazil has also been a national officer of the organization.
+Active in the SWE-Detroit professional section, Bazil has also served as a national officer of the organization.

 SAE’s STEM programs have served more than six million students worldwide, of which 47% are female participants, thereby shifting the balance of tomorrow’s engineering workforce.
 In addition, the programs offer hands-on learning opportunities and have engaged more than 30,000 STEM industry professionals as volunteers.
 SAE is inspiring the next generation of women engineers by encouraging and increasing student achievement and participation in STEM in order to build a STEM-fluent workforce.
 SAE’s STEM education programs enable students to develop the 21st century skills needed to succeed in real-world work environments and connect classroom learning with real-life application.